Appdynamics/SQLMonitor/README.md

 ## Configuration ##

-### Note ###
-Please make sure to not use tab (\t) while editing yaml files.
+**Note** : Please make sure to not use tab (\t) while editing yaml files.
 You may want to validate the yaml file using a yaml validator http://yamllint.com/

-1. Configure the SQL server instances by editing the config.yaml file in `<MACHINE_AGENT_HOME>/monitors/SQLMonitor/`.
-Below is the format
+You will have to Configure the SQL server instances by editing the config.yaml file in `<MACHINE_AGENT_HOME>/monitors/SQLMonitor/`.
+The information provided in this file will be used to connect and query the database.
+You can find a sample config.yaml file below.

    ```
    # Make sure the metric prefix ends with a |